-B.) Additional staff recommendations that are not required by federal rule or state statute:
+C.) Additional staff recommendations that are not required by federal rule or state statute:

-Though not specifically directed by the statutes added by HB 692, the proposed rule provides a definition of "emergency conditions" as defined in Government Code §551.045(b)(2), under which dairy waste disposal and land application can take place.
+Though not specifically directed by the statutes added by HB 692, the adopted rule provides a definition of "emergency conditions," which is patterned after Government Code §551.045(b)(2), under which dairy waste disposal and land application can take place.